nextcloud/android/user_manual/android_app.rst

    :alt: Menu entry "Sync calendar & contacts"

-When clicking this and the DAVDroid app is not installed it will open the Google Play Store to let you install this app.
+When clicking this and the DAVDroid app is not installed it will open the Google Play Store or the F-Droid store to let you install this app (if none of them is installed the DAVDroid website is opened).
 This app provides the sync mechanism for the calendars and contacts.

 .. figure:: images/davdroid-2-install-davdroid.png